sharmavins23/Scientia/NATURAL SCIENCE/Biology/Neuroscience/Cell Typings/Neuron/Neuron.md

 The neuron is made up of a series of individual parts:

 - The [[Soma|soma]], or the body of the neuron.
-- The [[Dendrites|dendrites]], or the tree-like branching growths.
+- The [[Dendrite|dendrites]], or the tree-like branching growths.
 These are inputs to the cell.
 - The [[Axon|axon]], or output from the cell.
 It is orders of magnitude longer than the diameter of the soma.
 - The [[Plasma Membrane|plasma membrane]] is a covering for the neuron cell.